DoctorMcKay/node-steam-user/doc/AppAuth.md

 # Steam App Auth

-As of v3.35.0, a `SteamUser` can retrieve non-encrypted Steam app tickets.
+As of v3.25.0, a `SteamUser` can retrieve Steam app tickets.
 **This is currently experimental.** The API is not finalized and may change at any time.

 ## Ticket Overview